Ceasing to Look After a Child/Young Person under Section 20

 - The IRO has been informed;

-In the event a child may have become Looked After for a short period, fewer than 20 days, such as in a family crisis, it is not necessary for the Nominated Officer to approve their return home in these circumstances.
-However, the social worker and team manager must be satisfied that the return is (or remains) in the child's best interests and the arrangements will (continue to) safeguard and promote the child's welfare.
-For 16/17 year olds who have been accommodated for less than 20 days the relevant Head of Service will need to approve their return home.
+In the event a child/young person aged 0-15 who has been accommodated for less than 20 days, such as in a family crisis, it is not necessary for the Nominated Officer to approve their return home in these circumstances.
+However, the relevant Service Manager must be satisfied that the return is (or remains) in the child/young person's best interests and the arrangements will (continue to) safeguard and promote the child/young person's welfare.
+For 16/ 17 year olds who have been accommodated for less than 20 days the relevant Head of Service will need to approve their return home.
 This is also the case for young people aged 16 / 17 who have been accommodated for less than 24 hours.
 The Executive Director (Statutory DCS) needs to approve all 16-17 year olds who have been accommodated for over 24 hours to return home.
 See Delegated Authority to Foster Carers.

-Nevertheless, there will be situations where such circumstances create concern with respect to the child's vulnerability and where it is appropriate to consider whether the child/young person should be made the subject of a Child Protection Plan or be a Child In Need, (see Hertfordshire Multi-Agency Children in Need Protocol and Procedures).
+Nevertheless, there will be situations where such circumstances create concern with respect to the child/young person's vulnerability and where it is appropriate to consider whether the child/young person should be made the subject of a Child Protection Plan or be a Child In Need.

 4.1 Short Term Breaks

-In these instances the child will already be a Child in Need and the Children's Social Services Department and partner agencies will have a considerable level of understanding with respect to the child and the parent or carers with a good level of communication between the practitioners and the family/child.
+In these instances the child/young person will already be a Child in Need and the Children's Social Services Department and partner agencies will have a considerable level of understanding with respect to the child/young person and the parent or carers with a good level of communication between the practitioners and the family/child/young person.

 Nevertheless, the practitioner and team manager should always remain alert and sensitive to changes within the family's circumstances.

 (See also Short Breaks Procedure).